 - http://www.yourdomain.com/comments/feed

-- http://www.yourdomain.com/blog/comments/feed (if your WordPress installation is in a subfolder, e.g. “blog”)
+- http://www.yourdomain.com/blog/comments/feed (if your WP site installation is in a subdomain, e.g. “blog”)

-Tip #2 – Creating RSS Feeds For Single Items
+Tip #2 – Creating Feeds For Single Post Items

-Being able to use an RSS feed for an individual post can be useful.
-For example, you may want to add feeds from specific posts to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to create an RSS feed for individual posts can be useful.
+For example, you may want to add feeds from specific items to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for accessing an RSS feed for specific posts is shown below:
+The formula for displaying an RSS feed for a single post item is shown below:

-Note: By default, if you only append “/feed” to the end of your post URL, WordPress will return the comments associated with your post, not the post content itself.
+Note: By default, if you only add “/feed” to the end of a post URI, WordPress will return the comments made on your post, not actual content of the post itself.

-Some your site users may only be interested in subscribing to content from specific categories.
-They may not want to subscribe to your entire site’s feed.
+Some your site visitors may only want to syndicate content from specific categories.
+They may not want to subscribe to all of your site’s content.

 WordPress allows you to create category feeds.

-The category RSS feed will now only display content assigned to this particular category …
+Your category RSS feed will now only contain content published in this particular category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.